USFmatscilab/FerroPhase-Q/README.txt

 generate.py :- The details of this file is given in the header of "generate.py".
 This is for Ground-State Relaxation model.
 It also generates input data for next steps of DMB, LLO and LO model calculations at finite temperature.

 INPUT FILES:
-- DataMagnitude.txt : Text file containing polarization (in C/m^2) vs potential energy (in eV)
+- 1. DataMagnitude.txt : Text file containing polarization (in C/m^2) vs potential energy (in eV)
-- PARAM.jason       : This file contains the simulation parameters for the Ground-State Relaxation (GSR) Model.
-Actual file for the calculations ferroelectric and antiferroelectric are given in the main folder (PZO and CGB).
-The parameters are:
+- 2. PARAM.jason       : JSON file with simulations parameters including:

 {
   "Emin": -500.0,   (Maximum electric field range in kV/cm)